appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/deployment-errors.md

 2. Run `docker-compose up -d`

 :::tip
-To Stop a previous version of appsmith running on these ports, run the following:
+To stop a previous version of appsmith running on these ports, run the following:

 * ```sudo su```
 * ```docker container kill $(docker ps -q)```